 FC reports on Part II, line 4a, column (a), the \$100 of tax-exempt interest income.
 FC reports (\$100) of permanent book-to-tax difference on line 4a, column (c) to eliminate the tax-exempt interest income.
 No amount is reportable on line 4a, column (d) since all of the income is a permanent difference under U.S. tax principles without regard to its allocation between effectively and noneffectively connected income.
 FC also includes on Part II, line 7, column (a), the \$300 of fee and commission income.
 Since this amount was already recognized in a prior year for U.S. tax purposes, FC reports on line 7, column (b), a temporary difference of (\$300).
 On Part III, line 10, column (a), FC includes the \$400 of meals and entertainment expenses.
 FC first computes its limitation under section 274 before determining the amount allocable to noneffectively connected income for purposes of column (d).
-Therefore, FC reports in on Part III, line 10, column (c), a permanent difference of (\$200).
+Therefore, FC reports on Part III, line 10, column (c), a permanent difference of (\$200).
 FC then determines the 60% of remaining meals and entertainment expense that is allocable to noneffectively connected income and reports this \$120 on Part III, line 10, column (d) as a negative amount.
-FC combines columns (a), (b), (c), and (d) and reports the \$80 deductible amount in line 10, column (e).
+FC combines columns (a), (b), (c), and (d) and reports the \$80 deductible amount in line 10, column

 Example 10.
 The facts are the same as in Example 9, except the \$100 of tax-exempt interest is not included on Part I, line 11, and is therefore excluded from Part II, line 4, column (a).
 Because the \$100 of tax-exempt interest income is allocable to both ECI and non-ECI, it has significance in determining the allocation of expenses under indirect methods under Regulations section 1.861-8, and is therefore required to be reported on Part II, line 23 as income not included in the Schedule L books that is allocable and apportionable to ECI.
-Because no amount is includible in column (a), the full \$100 of tax-exempt interest is reported in column (d) as a positive number and in column (c) as a negative number .
+Because no amount is includible in column (a), the full \$100 of tax-exempt interest is reported in column (d) as a positive number and in column (c) as a negative number.
 As a result, there is no amount reportable in column (e).

-Treatment of Items Under an Eligible Treaty-Based Return Position to Attribute Business Profits to a U.S. Permanent Establishment
+Treatment of Items Under an Eligible Treaty-Based Return Position to Attribute

+Business Profits to a U.S. Permanent Establishment

-If a foreign corporation elects to use an eligible treaty (e.g., see Article 7 (Business Profits) and the accompanying Exchange of Notes to the U.S. Income tax treaties with the United Kingdom (2001), Japan (2003), Germany (2006), Belgium (2006), and Canada (2007)) that provides a permissible method other than the rules of section 864(c) and 882 to determine its business profits attributable to a U.S. permanent establishment, the foreign corporation must report on Form 1120-F, Section II, its business profits attributable to its U.S. permanent establishment under such income tax treaty that applies the OECD Transfer Pricing Guidelines in lieu of the effectively connected income rules of sections 864 and 882.
+If a foreign corporation elects to use an eligible treaty that provides a permissible method other than the rules of section 864(c) and 882 to determine its business profits attributable to a U.S. permanent establishment, the foreign corporation must report on Form 1120-F, Section II, its business profits attributable to its U.S. permanent establishment under such income tax treaty that applies the OECD Transfer Pricing Guidelines in lieu of the effectively connected income rules of sections 864 and 882.
 In such a case, the treatment of items in columns (c) and (d) must be adapted to apply the concepts of the applicable treaty.